Openhouse FY23-24 Impact Report

 Community Partners

 We routinely work with many incredible community partners.
-For their collaboration this year, Openhouse thanks: Alzheimer’s Association, Buffalo Exchange, City and County of San Francisco, Community Thrift Store, Curry Senior Center, DADSF, Daniel Cooney Fine Art, Frameline, HomeownershipSF, Institute on Aging, Intercontinental Mark Hopkins, Juanita MORE!, LYRIC, Mercy Housing California, Opera Parallèle, Parivar, QWOCMAP, SAGE, San Francisco AIDS Foundation, San Francisco Campus for Jewish Living, San Francisco Community Health Center, San Francisco Department of Disability and Aging Services, Sean Dorsey Dance Company, Shanti Project, Spark Social SF, St. James Infirmary, and Walgreens.
+For their collaboration this year, Openhouse thanks: AIDS Legal Referral Panel, Alzheimer's Association, Art with Elders, BlackRock, Buffalo Exchange, CA Dept of Public Health, City and County of San Francisco, Community Thrift Store, Curry Senior Center, DADSF, Daniel Cooney Fine Art, EllaPrint, Eviction Defense Collaborative, Family Caregiver Alliance, Frameline, HomeownershipSF, Institute on Aging, Intercontinental Mark Hopkins, Juanita MORE!, Little Brothers Friends of the Elderly, LYRIC, Mercy Housing California, Opera Parallele, Parivar, QWOCMAP, SAGE, San Francisco AIDS Foundation, San Francisco Department of Disability and Aging Services, San Francisco Symphony, SF Campus for Jewish Living, SF Community Health Center, SF Giants, SF Marin Food Bank, Sean Dorsey Dance Company, Shanti Project, Spark Social SF, St James Infirmary, Sumin Ballet, Walgreens

 Several major programs servicing the community are funded by the City and County of San Francisco's Department of Disability and Aging Services.